porech/engarde/README.md

 5. Change the WireGuard configuration on the client: set the peer address to the engarde-client listen address (in this procedure, it will be 127.0.0.1:59401).
 You don't need to change anything on the server.

-Done! engarde should now be overlying your WireGuard tunnel: try to ping the server from the client and, while doing so, disconnect an interface or even physically detach it: the traffic should continue to flow normally, without any delay, until at least one interface is working.
+Done! engarde is now overlying your WireGuard tunnel: try to ping the server from the client (on the WireGuard IP address 192.168.5.1) and, while doing so, disconnect an interface or even physically detach it: the traffic will continue to flow normally, without any delay, until at least one interface is working.
 If there are no interfaces available at a given moment, the traffic will stop, but will be immediately resumed whenever one of them will be available again.

 ### Scenario 2: multiple connections between two peers
 Here we have a totally different scenario: we are in a data center, and two servers are connected with two Ethernet cables that follow different paths for redundancy.